-Based on above observations, it is clear that the angle-range-velocity information is fused in different dimensions of the data cube.
-Moreover, the signal-dependent coefficient $\mathbf{a}^H(\omega_\text{t}(\theta_q))\mathbf{x}_i[l]$ is the major difficulty in extracting target parameters.
-Therefore, in order to improve parameter estimation performance, we propose a novel joint estimation method to remove the signal-dependent coefficients and jointly estimate the target parameters based on the data cube.
-The details are presented as follows.
+{Based on the above observations, it is clear that the angle-range-velocity information is fused across different dimensions of the data cube, and the signal-dependent coefficients $\mathbf{a}^H(\theta_q)\mathbf{x}_i[l]$ are the major obstacle to extracting the target parameters.
+In the following, a novel joint estimation method is developed to extract the angle-range-velocity information coupled with the troublesome signal-dependent coefficient.}